 - Non–public schools may only use the EANS 2.0 funds for expenses going forward; they may not use it for any reimbursement.

-- The funding priority of EANS 2.0 is for non-public schools with a significant percentage of students from low-income families.
+- The funding priority of EANS 2.0 is for non-public schools with 40% of students from low-income families.
 However, an SEA may request to use an alternative percentage such as:

 Next steps schools should take